|Success is when you complete the objective|

 How the Atkins Induction Diet Has Evolved

-and 2 cups of cooked vegetables on Induction.
+2 cups of lettuce.

 Atkins did allow 2 tablespoons of psyllium husks per day for digestive issues, which is why I've included a one-minute muffin made with flaxmeal in our 1972 Atkins Induction menu.
+Adding psyllium husks to water and chug-a-lugging that down isn't as pleasant as eating a muffin.

 However, when Dr. Atkins discovered that many of his patients were cheating on his Induction diet by adding vegetables to lunch and dinner, he modified the 1972 Induction diet to contain 2 cups of salad and 2/3 cup of cooked vegetables per day.